 Sustainability of Cow Manure

-Recycling livestock manure in agriculture, as a means to reduce reliance on synthetic fertilizers, has the potential to enhance the sustainability of food production.
+Recycling livestock manure in agriculture, as a means to reduce reliance on synthetic fertilisers, has the potential to enhance the sustainability of food production.

-One meta-analysis performed in China revealed that partially substituting synthetic fertilizers with manure can increase crop yields.
+A meta-analysis conducted in China found that partially substituting synthetic fertilisers with manure can increase crop yields.

-However, completely replacing synthetic fertilizers with manure resulted in a significant decrease in yields.
+However, completely replacing synthetic fertilisers with manure resulted in a significant decrease in yields.

-The effectiveness of manure as a fertilizer was also found to vary depending on soil pH, with more positive outcomes in acidic soils and long-term application.
+The effectiveness of manure as a fertiliser was also found to vary depending on soil pH, with more positive outcomes in acidic soils and long-term application.

 The study also found differences in greenhouse gas emissions based on the degree of substitution.
 Complete substitution significantly reduced ammonia emissions, but this was not observed with partial substitution.

-These results indicate that substituting synthetic fertilizers with manure can enhance crop yields and reduce emissions, but the outcomes depend highly on site-specific conditions and the substitution level.
+These results indicate that substituting synthetic fertilisers with manure can enhance crop yields and reduce emissions, but the outcomes depend highly on site-specific conditions and the substitution level.

 The Role of Cow Manure in Sustainable Agricultural Practices